KhalidWar/anonaddy/README.md

 ### Prerequisites
 - Download IDE either [Android Studio](https://developer.android.com/studio) or [VSC](https://code.visualstudio.com/)
 - Install Flutter SDK and Dart plugin
-- Emulator or physical device
+- Mobile device (emulator or physical).

 ### Steps
 - Clone this repo to your machine: `https://github.com/KhalidWar/anonaddy.git`
-- Create AnonAddy account and Generate your own [API Access Token](https://app.anonaddy.com/settings) under API section.
+- Create AnonAddy account and generate your own [API Access Token](https://app.anonaddy.com/settings), found under API section.
-- Declare "accessTokenValue" String with your API Access Token in "api_data_manager" file.
+- Install App on Emulator or physical device.
-- Run on Emulator or physical device
+- Sign in with API Access Token.
 - All set!

 ## License
 This project is licensed under [MIT Licnese](https://github.com/KhalidWar/anonaddy/blob/master/LICENSE).

 ## Acknowledgement
-- Special thanks to AnonAddy's team for providing us with their API and excellent documentation.
+- Special thanks to AnonAddy's team for providing us with their [API and excellent documentation](https://app.anonaddy.com/docs/).

 ## Disclaimer
 This is a personal project and is **NOT** associated with [AnonAddy's project or team](https://github.com/anonaddy).